 Your medical oncologist, the specialized doctor who leads your cancer care treatment team, will explain the different treatments that may be a part of your personalized plan and the expected results.
 Colon and rectal cancer treatments are either local therapy or systemic therapy:

 Treatments for colon and rectal cancer are described separately below.

 Patients with early-stage colon cancer are likely to have surgery to remove the tumor.
 For those who also need systemic treatment, a chemotherapy called FOLFOX is commonly used.
 Advanced colon cancers, or those that have recurred, can also be treated using targeted therapies that focus on a specific genetic mutation found in the patient's bloodwork, called a biomarker.
 These biomarkers let oncologists know which targeted therapy is most likely to work.

 Radiation therapy isn't used for all patients with colon cancer.
 Still, it can be a useful tool to help shrink a tumor before surgery, kill any remaining cancer cells after surgery, or help relieve pain that a tumor may be causing in the colon or in other areas of the body.

 For all stages of rectal cancer, surgery is the most common treatment method.
 Some patients may receive surgery, radiation therapy, and chemotherapy as part of their treatment plan for rectal cancer.
 Some with advanced diseases receive targeted therapy.

 About 1 out of 8 people with rectal cancer need a permanent colostomy.

 Radiation therapy may be used before and after surgery.
-Some people have radiation therapy before surgery to shrink the tumor, and some have it after surgery to kill cancer cells that may remain in the area.
-At some hospitals, patients may have radiation therapy during surgery.
+Some patients may have radiation therapy before surgery to shrink the tumor, and some may have it after surgery to kill cancer cells that may remain in the area.
 People also may have radiation therapy to relieve pain and other problems caused by the cancer.

 Surgery is the most common treatment for colorectal cancer.